shanepeckham/CADLab_Loyalty/README.md

 ![alt text](https://github.com/shanepeckham/CADLab_Loyalty/blob/master/Images/querycaseserror.png)

-This is due to us outputting an array but not specificing which record/index we want to use.
+This is due to us outputting an array but not specifying which record/index we want to use.
 Change the following line from
 ```
 "id": "@{encodeURIComponent(body('QueryContactsById')?['caseNum'])}"
 ```